 What happens if I get audited and don't have receipts?

-If you do not have receipts, the auditor from CRA may be willing to accept other documentation, such as a bill from the expense or a canceled check.
-In some cases, the auditor will actually come to your house and review your records.
-In other cases, you must go to the local CRA office for the audit.
-This way, the audit will still be done even if you don't have the receipts.
+If you do not have receipts, the auditor from CRA may be willing to accept other documentation, such as a bill from the expense or a canceled check or a credit card statement.

 "These articles provide information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."